elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-2-4-build-manageability-requirements-into-the-logical-design.md

 ### Address identified operational readiness deficiencies

 If you discovered something during the initial-state analysis then plan to get around the issue.
-For example let&#8217;s say there is no notifications available for machines going down.
+For example let's say there is no notifications available for machines going down.
 Setup vCenter Alarms and snmp traps to allow for monitoring and send email alerts for critical vCenter Alarms.

 ### Define Event, Incident and Problem Management practices